Vivojay/mariana-music-player/README.md

 ```

 This development installer is not Authenticode-signed, so Windows may display
 a publisher warning.
-It is not the stable `0.7.0` release and still requires a
+It is not the stable `0.7.0` release.
+First boot discovers
-configured FFmpeg toolchain as described above.
+or offers to provision the media toolchain as described above.

 ### Source and CLI